nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 round-trip min/avg/max/stddev = 0.058/0.063/0.073/0.000 ms
 ```

 (Here, instead of first "entering" `ContainerA` and then run a `ping` command to ping `ContainerC`, I use `docker exec` to execute a command inside the container, this command being `ping -c 3 ContainerC`.
-This saves us a roundtrip ot "entering the container", making our call, exiting the container.
-But it's equivalent.)
+This saves us a roundtrip of "entering the container", making our call, exiting the container.
+But it's equivalent.
+Also, I will let you test that it still works with `netcat`.)

 Just to be extra sure, let's check that `ContainerC` is not in `Network2`: